Anvit131/Project_CNN/README_PART__B.md

 dataset_path/
     train/

+dataset_path/
     val/

+**Handling Different Image Dimensions** using

+`from torchvision import transforms`

  Model Overview

-We use the pretrained `torchvision.models.resnet50`:
+Ie used the pretrained `torchvision.models.resnet50` Model:

 - All layers are frozen initially.
 - Last ResNet block (`layer4`) and final classifier (`fc`) are unfrozen.